-- Sponsorship; - Pre-arrival resettlement planning, including placement; - Reception on arrival; - Basic needs support (including housing, furnishings, food, and clothing) for at least 30 days; - Cultural orientation; - Assistance with access to health, employment, education, and other services, as needed; and - Development and implementation of an initial resettlement service plan for each refugee.
+- Sponsorship; - Pre-arrival resettlement planning, including placement; - · Reception on arrival; - Basic needs support (including housing, furnishings, food, and clothing) for at least 30 days; - Cultural orientation; - Assistance with access to health, employment, education, and other services, as needed; and - Development and implementation of an initial resettlement service plan for each refugee.

-DEPARTMENT OF HEALTH AND HUMAN SERVICES (HHS), OFFICE OF REFUGEE RESETTLEMENT (ORR)
+OFFICE OF REFUGEE RESETTLEMENT (ORR)

-Through the United States Refugee Act of 1980, Congress directed HHS/ORR to provide refugees with resettlement assistance that includes employment training, English language training, cash assistance (in a manner that promotes early independence), and job placement - including providing women with equal opportunities to employment as men.
+Through the Refugee Act, Congress directed HHS/ORR to provide refugees with resettlement assistance that includes employment training, English language training, cash assistance (in a manner that promotes early independence), and job placement - including providing women with equal opportunities to employment as men.
 ORR's mission is to help refugees transition into the United States by providing benefits and assistance to achieve self-sufficiency and become integrated members of society as soon as possible.
 To this end, ORR funds and administers various programs, some of which are highlighted below.

-State-Administered Programs, State Replacement Designees and Wilson-Fish Programs
+State-Administered and Wilson-Fish Programs

-Under ORR's state-administered, replacement designees (RD) or Wilson-Fish (WF) programs, refugees who are not eligible for Temporary Assistance for Needy Families (TANF) or Supplemental Security Income (SSI) are eligible to receive up to eight months of Refugee Cash Assistance (RCA).
+Under ORR's state-administered or Wilson-Fish (WF) programs, refugees not eligible for Temporary Assistance for Needy Families (TANF) or Supplemental Security Income (SSI) are eligible to receive up to eight months of Refugee Cash Assistance (RCA).
 Refugees not eligible for Medicaid are eligible to receive up to eight months of Refugee Medical Assistance (RMA) upon arrival.
-In addition, each refugee receives a medical screening within the initial resettlement period.

-State-administered programs operate a publically administered RCA program in thirty states.
-In addition, there are four states that operate through a Public Private Program (PPP) model in which the state enters into a partnership agreement with local resettlement agencies for the provision of RCA.
+In state-administered programs that operate a publicly administered RCA program (33 states) RCA benefits are based on cash benefit levels established by state TANF programs.
+In states that operate their RCA program through a Public-Private Program (PPP) model (5 States) and WF states (12 States plus one county), the RCA benefit is based on the higher of the RCA rates outlined in the ORR regulations or the state TANF rates.

-The WF program, operating in twelve States and one county, is an alternative to the traditional state-administered program, and is usually administered by local resettlement agencies.
+The WF program is an alternative to the traditional state-administered program, and is usually administered by local resettlement agencies.
 The WF program emphasizes early employment and economic self-sufficiency by integrating cash assistance, case management, and employment services, and by incorporating innovative strategies for the provision of cash assistance (e.g. financial bonuses for early employment).
-WF programs also serve as a replacement for the state when the state government declines to participate in the ORR-funded refugee assistance program.
+WF programs also serve as a replacement for the State when the State government declines to participate in the ORR-funded refugee assistance program.